-While we strive to keep our information current, the most authoritative source for information pertaining to immigration will be found online at the Immigration, Refugee and Citizenship Canada (IRCC) website.
+While we strive to keep our information current, the most authoritative source of information related to immigration can be found online at the Immigration, Refugee and Citizenship Canada (IRCC) website.
 York International only provides general information about immigration inquiries.
 Individuals may have unique situations.
-It is important that you contact the Immigration Specialist at York International or to consult IRCC at 1888-242-2100.
+It is always good to contact the Immigration Specialist at York International or to consult IRCC at 1888-242-2100 For your immigration inquiries.

 As an international student, you are required to obtain certain documentation from the Canadian embassies, visa offices or consulates abroad to study in Canada.
 Because understanding another countries’ immigration system can be challenging, we are here to provide you with information that will help to make this process easier.

-Three main documents to obtain to study in Canada: Passport, Visas, and Permits
+Three Main Documents Needed to Study in Canada: Passport, Visas, and Permits

 (for lost or stolen passports click here)